jsepulvea/shilps/CONTRIBUTING.rst

 with the development processes, but `other kinds of contributions`_ are also appreciated.

+The first step is to get familiarized with the :ref:`design concepts <design-notes>` underlying the shilps design.

 If you are new to using git_ or have never collaborated in a project previously, please have a look at `contribution-guide.org`_.
 Other resources are also listed in the excellent `guide created by FreeCodeCamp`_ [#contrib1]_.